cpacker/MemGPT/README.md

   </picture>
 </p>

-> [!NOTE]
+The ADE is an integrated development environment meant to developers create and manage Letta agents.
+For example, if you're running a Letta server to power an end-user application (such as a customer support chatbot), you can use the ADE to test, debug, and observe the agents in your server.
+You can also use the ADE as a general chat interface to interacting with your Letta agents.

-> The ADE can connect to self-hosted Letta servers (e.g. a Letta server running on your laptop), as well as the Letta Cloud service.
+The ADE can connect to self-hosted Letta servers (e.g. a Letta server running on your laptop), as well as the Letta Cloud service.
 When connected to a self-hosted / private server, the ADE uses the Letta REST API to communicate with your server.
+The Letta server and REST API are fully open source, and you can

 To access the Letta ADE, visit [https://app.letta.com](https://app.letta.com).

+### 🧑‍🚀 Frequently asked questions (FAQ)

+> _"Do I need to install Docker to use Letta?"_

+No, you can install Letta using `pip` (via `pip install -U letta`), as well as from source (via `poetry install`).
+See instructions below.

+> _"How do I use the ADE locally?"_

+1. Start a Letta server on your local computer by running the `docker run` command
+2. Go to the [ADE](https://app.letta.com), and you should see a connection to "Local server"

+If you would like to use the old version of the ADE (that runs on `localhost`), you can downgrade to a Letta version `<=0.5.0`.

+> _"If I connect the ADE to my local server, does my agent data get uploaded to letta.com?"_

+No, the data in your Letta server database stays on your machine.
+The Letta ADE web application simply connects to your local Letta server (via the REST API) and provides a graphical interface on top of it.

+> _"Do I have to use your ADE?
+Can I build my own?"_

+The ADE is built on top of the (fully open source) Letta server and Letta Agents API.
+You can build your own application like the ADE on top of the REST API (view the documention [here](https://docs.letta.com/api-reference)).

-### 🧑‍🚀 Run the Letta CLI
+### 🖥️ Run the Letta CLI

 The recommended way to use Letta is via the REST API and ADE, however you can also access your agents with the Letta CLI tool.